jdgwf/epub-novel-tools/README.md

 Creation of a novel is simple.
 Modify the Makefile variables (lines 14-22) to suit your project.
 Then type

-    `make init`
+    `python enovel-project.py init`

 to create the initial project directories.
 The only directory processed is the ./Manuscript/ the other directories are there for your own notes and reminders :)

 To compile your ebooks there are various commands:

-* `make ebooks` - creates both .mobi and .epub versions of your ./Manucript/
+* `python enovel-project.py ebooks` - creates both .mobi and .epub versions of your ./Manucript/
-* `make html` - creates a formatted HTML file of your Manuscript
+* `python enovel-project.py html` - creates a formatted HTML file of your Manuscript
-* `make pdf` - if the latex libs are installed, this will create a beautiful PDF of your manuscript
+* `python enovel-project.py pdf` - if the latex libs are installed, this will create a beautiful PDF of your manuscript
-* `make wordcount` - will provide a final wordcount for your manuscript
+* `python enovel-project.py wordcount` - will provide a final wordcount for your manuscript
-* `make` - shows some of the options
+* `python enovel-project.py` - shows some of the options

 ##Editor
 Until I write my own simplified editor, I use `atom .` to open the current directory for creating and modifying directories and files.
 There's a few plugins that I use that's very handy for UTF-8 fancy quotes: